Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 * Staying on one discussion for too long.
 If participants are staying on a topic and not agreeing perhaps more context is needed.
 The impasse can be either addressed offline or on a follow up session where more participants have more context.
 Document the question or what needs to be investigated with precision and move on towards the goal.
 * Frustration because a diagram "not finished" and the timmer elapsed.
 This can be a little frustrating, and also it means we are constraining on time rather than completion.
 We are clearly indicating that the important thing is the learning, the understanding, not the artifact.
 The models we are creating are mirrors of the system, and those are never done either.
 Make sure you help attendees to see the progression.
+* Focusing on creating the perfect diagram, rather than understanding how the system works together.
 * Treating Bytesize Sessions as a meeting instead of a workshop.
-This can be a problem if there are some people that dominate the conversation.
+This can be a problem if there are people that dominate the conversation.
 The format of the workshop can help, but this might require coaching.
 * Don't plan the goal of the next bytesize session.
 Make a decision about the goal as late as possible.
 Make sure you take feedback from recurrent attendees into account.

-## Making Bytesize Sessions a Habit
+## Making Bytesize Sessions a Practice

-* It's great to have a kick off session, it takes some support work from leadership to turn this into a practice
+* Kick off sessions are extremely useful at showing what's possible and setting expectations.
+Bear in mind that it takes  support from leadership to turn this into a practice
-* Using them as a safe space for questions
+* Use them as a safe space for questions
 * Keeping sessions fun and open.

+## Success Metrics

+If you are trying out Bytesize Architecture Sessions or other techniques with similar goals.
+These can be useful metrics depending on your issues:

+* A couple of weeks after a knowledge sharing session, ask participants to explain why a system or decision is the way it is.
+Not what it does, but **Why**
+* New joiners capability to make decisions.
+Track when new joiners stop needing extra context or ask for validation on decisions.
+* Incident response and diagnostic speeds up.
+How long does it take to identify the root cause, and how many people need to be involved?
+* Track the key-person risk.
+Identify top N people with the highest domain knowledge concentration in your organisation, over time, are those same top N people the ones with the highest domain knowledge concentration.
+Why?

 ## Conclusion